Tips for Your Video Entry

 Helpful tips on creating a successful video

 - Do your research.
 The best videos use strong facts/statistics as supporting evidence from a variety of sources.
-Take a look at our Research Page for a few ideas of where to search for further information.
+The Video Project Organizer will help guide you and make sure you stay on track.

 - If you choose to use statistics, make them relevant by putting them in context.
-For example, stating that “the rate of species extinction is higher today than at any other time in human history” is not as impactful as “an estimated 140,000 species go extinct each year” is more impactful when you add that this number is greater than the number of people living in some U.S. state capitals, including Hartford, Connecticut and Topeka, Kansas!
+For example, stating that “an estimated 140,000 species go extinct each year” is more impactful when you add that this number is greater than the number of people living in some U.S. state capitals, including Hartford, Connecticut and Topeka, Kansas!

 - Be creative.
 You can use video, skits, pictures, voice over, music, flip-books – the sky is the limit!
 Get your friends involved and collaborate to make an even better project.

 - Have fun!
-This is a great opportunity to learn more about pressing global challenges regarding world population, and it should be a fun project for you and your friends.
+This is a great opportunity to learn more about pressing global challenges regarding world population, and it should be a fun project for you and your friends./li>

 Websites for Copyright Free Images and Music – Click here to find a several sites offering a wide range of free copyright-free and royalty-free images, music, and audio.